Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Downstream Tasks Results

 With aligned prompts, we achieve consistent improvements over 5 runs, with gains of 4.5\%, 1.3\%, and 0.1\% in the averaged F1 score.
 These results are consistently better, but the improvements are smaller as the training dataset size increases.

-\paragraph{XLM-R-XL Results} To test the limits of the prompt tuning method, we conducted experiments using prompt tuning and aligned prompts.
+\paragraph{XLM-R-XL and OpenAI API Results} To test the limits of the prompt tuning method, we conducted experiments using prompt tuning and aligned prompts.
 Initially, we learned the aligned prompts on parallel XSGD data with a similar setting, where the prompt length is 16 and the backbone model is XLM-R-XL.

-As shown in Table~\ref{table:slot_result}, the fine-tuning results are better than prompt tuning for the 15-shots and full training data settings.
-Table~\ref{table:xl_result} displays the results of prompt tuning and aligned prompts on these settings.
+Table~\ref{table:slot_result} and Table~\ref{table:xl_result} displays the results of prompt tuning and aligned prompts on these settings.
 There are significant performance gains, particularly for aligned prompts.
 When scaling up the backbone model size from XLM-R to XLM-R-XL, the improvements with aligned prompts are 5.2\% and 5.0\% for 15-shots and full English data, respectively.
 Meanwhile, the improvements with prompt tuning are only 1.0\% and 0.5\%.
 This finding indicates that aligned prompts provide better modeling ability when increasing the backbone model size.

+For the experiments with OpenAI models, we adapted prompts from ~\citet{Qin2023IsCA}.
+More details about the prompts and results are available in the Appendix.
+Overall, LLMs exhibit poor performance in the slot filling task, with an average F1 score ranging from 3\% to 6\% across all languages.

-\paragraph{Discussion} According to the experience results on conversational tasks, we can observe gains in cross-lingual ability with aligned prompts.
+\paragraph{Discussion} We observe gains in cross-lingual ability with aligned prompts.
 However, there is still room for future improvements.
-First, the gains achieved with current aligned prompts methods are smaller than those achieved in few-shot settings.
-Second, the prompt tuning method on some complex tasks, such as slot filling, still lags behind the fine-tuning method.
-These observations suggest that further research is needed to explore how to design more sophisticated efficient methods for cross-lingual transfer.
+The gains achieved with current aligned prompts methods are smaller than those achieved in few-shot settings.
+Also, the prompt tuning method on complex tasks, such as slot filling, still lags behind the fine-tuning method.
+These observations suggest that further research is needed to explore how to design more sophisticated and efficient methods for cross-lingual transfer.